Checking in with yourself

 - Get connected and reach out to people you trust — friends, family, professors, co-workers, campus staff or services, etc.

-- Trust your instincts and talk to a doctor, nurse, social worker, pyschologist, etc.
+- Trust your instincts and talk to a doctor, nurse, social worker, psychologist, etc.